nullthreat/rex/README.md

 REX
 ===

-A non offical re bundling of the Rex library as a gem for easy of consuming the Metasploit REX framework in a non Metasploit application.
+A non-official re-packaging of the Rex library as a gem for easy of usage of the Metasploit REX framework in a non Metasploit application.
+I received permission from HDM to create this package.

 Currently based on:
 SVN Revision: 9886

+Credits
+===
+The Metasploit development team <http://www.metasploit.com>